On the non-existence of elements of Kervaire invariant one: Mackey functors, homology and homotopy

-The Mackey functor homology and cohomology groups of a $G$-CW spectrum $Y$ can be computed from a chain complex analogous to the complex of cellular chains.
-Write $Y^{(n)}$ for the $n$-skeleton of $Y$ so that
+The Mackey functor homology and cohomology groups of a $G$-CW spectrum $X$ can be computed from a chain complex analogous to the complex of cellular chains (see, for example~\cite[\S5]{MR1361893}).
+Write $X^{(n)}$ for the $n$-skeleton of $X$ so that

-with $B$ a discrete $G$-set.
+with ${X_{n}}$ a discrete $G$-set.
 Set

 The map

 defines boundary and coboundary maps